 By comparison, agile manufacturing uses automation as its main production strategy.
 The number of employees is reduced, to save on labor costs; the workers that remain along the production line are normally present to adjust or repair the robotic machines when necessary, rather than to physically create a product.
 As a result, the manufacturing line is efficient and cost effective for the business and consumers.

-Inventory levels vary greatly between lean and agile manufacturing.
+Inventory levels vary greatly between these two styles of manufacturing.
 Lean manufacturing requires numerous small parts, from washers to screws, to construct a product; the abundance of various parts contributes to high inventory storage fees.
 In contrast, agile manufacturing depends on a modular part construction.
 This standardized part structure allows different products to be made with the same few modules held in inventory which contributes to lower supply levels.